Proposals: Definition of a Center for Marine Robotics project

 Definition of a CMR project

-- Projects that are initiated or advanced through efforts of the CMR Director, the WHOI Director of Research, VP of Marine Operations, WHOI Business Development or Tech Transfer staff, the CMR Advisory Board or others working with any of them, including WHOI Trustees or Corporation Members, may be considered CMR projects.
+- Projects that are initiated or advanced through efforts of the CMR Director, the WHOI Deupty Director & Vice President for Research, VP of Marine Operations, WHOI Business Development or Tech Transfer staff, the CMR Advisory Board or others working with any of them, including WHOI Trustees or Corporation Members, may be considered CMR projects.

 - Projects initiated by WHOI PIs may be CMR projects if they accept the CMR provisions for IP, and any other requirements or restrictions imposed by CMR.